 Start with a usable planner in under one minute, then validate the decision with report-grade evidence.
-This page explicitly covers aluminum crowd control barriers intent while keeping one canonical URL: /learn/crowd-control-barriers.
+This page explicitly covers barriers for crowd control, aluminum crowd control barriers intent, and barricade fencing intent (including barricade fence and barricade fence panels variants) while keeping one canonical URL: /learn/crowd-control-barriers.

-Evidence footprint: 16 cited sources including HSE, OSHA, NPSA, ADA, SGSA, and USGS references.
+Evidence footprint: 31 cited sources including HSE, OSHA, MUTCD/FHWA, Federal Register rules, PROWAG/U.S. Access Board, FEMA, NPSA, ADA, SGSA, USGS, and state fire-code references.

 Tool Promise